Cancer Care Parcel Logo

 It's a question we hear all the time.
 You want to do everything you can to help your body, and reaching for vitamins seems like a logical step.
 But this is one area where you absolutely have to be careful.

-You must talk to your oncology team before taking any supplements—that includes vitamins, minerals, or even herbal remedies you might see online.
+You must talk to your oncology team before taking any supplements, that includes vitamins, minerals, or even herbal remedies you might see online.
 Some of these can actually interfere with how well your chemotherapy works or cause unexpected side effects.
 Your doctor or dietitian is the only one who can give you the green light on what’s safe for you.
+One supportive option to discuss with your healthcare provider is the benefits of cold caps during chemotherapy, as they may help reduce hair loss.
+Understanding the potential advantages and limitations of such therapies is crucial in making informed decisions about your treatment plan.
+Always prioritize conversations with your oncology team to ensure that any additional interventions complement your overall care strategy.

 What Can I Drink Besides Water?